 You can now invoke the startx script to use fluxbox.

 A good option for a display manager is WDM.

 Choosing a web browser

-There are few web browsers depending on libdbus-1-3, however some browsers are better than others and require less support packages for D-Bus.
+There are few web browsers depending on dbus components, however some are better than others.
 Here are a handful of web browsers you might choose from.

 Removing D-Bus from Devuan